Clandestine chemistry: Black tar heroin

 Black tar heroin is a free base form of heroin that is sticky like tar or hard like coal.
 Its dark color is the result of crude processing methods that leave behind impurities.

 Black tar as a type holds a variable admixture morphine derivatives—predominantly 6-MAM (6-monoacetylmorphine) which is another result of crude acetylation.
 The lack of proper reflux during acetylation fails to remove much of the moisture retained in the acetylating agent, glacial acetic acid.

+Contaminated cocaine

+Black cocaine

+Black cocaine (coca negra) is a mixture of regular cocaine base or cocaine hydrochloride with various other substances.

 Cocaine paste

-Oxi

-Oxi (abbr. from Portuguese oxidado) is a stimulant drug based on cocaine paste originally developed in the Brazilian Amazon forest region.
-It is reportedly a mixture of cocaine paste, gasoline, kerosene and quicklime (calcium oxide).
+Coca paste (paco, basuco, oxi) is a crude extract of the coca leaf which contains 40% to 91% cocaine freebase along with companion coca alkaloids and varying quantities of benzoic acid, methanol, and kerosene.

 Krokodil

 Illicitly produced desomorphine is typically far from pure and often contains large amounts of toxic substances and contaminants as a result of being "cooked" and used without any significant effort to remove the byproducts and leftovers from synthesis.
 Injecting any such mixture can cause serious damage to the skin, blood vessels, bone and muscles, sometimes requiring limb amputation in long-term users.
 Its melting point is 189 °C.

 Causes of this damage are from iodine, phosphorus and other toxic substances that are present after synthesis.